PriyanK7n/PriyanK7n/README.md

 ### Hi there, I'm Priyank  - aka [PriyanK7n]
-## I'm a Student, Gamer, Developer, and Blogger!👋
+## I'm a Student, Gamer, Developer, and a Blogger!👋

-- 🔭 I’m currently working on a Interesting project on Early Covid Detection using Fast Ai as my weapon
+- 🔭 I’m currently working on some cool interesting projects involving AI, healthcare & Privacy
-- 🥅 2020 Goals: *Start Blogging
+- 🥅 2021 Goals: *
                  *Complete and Deploy your Projects
                  *Give a Talk Showcasing your project
                  *Lookforward to your Mental Clarity and Physical health